brastelcloud/redmine_basix/README.md

   git clone https://github.com/brastelcloud/redmine_basix
 ```

-Currently, the only purpose of this plugin is to permit automation of integration configuration due to limitations in the Redmine REST API.
+Currently, the main purpose of this plugin is to permit automation of integration configuration due to limitations in the Redmine REST API.

+But it also converts wav, mp3, ogg links in comments into audio tags so that the files can be listened to without leaving the current page.